 RWA Code of Ethics

 The Romance Writers of America® (RWA) Code of Ethics serves as a code of professional conduct for RWA members.
-It is designed to cause RWA members to exhibit integrity, honesty, professionalism, and other good professional practices, thereby enhancing the romance writing profession.
+It is designed to cause RWA members to exhibit integrity, honesty, and other good professional practices, thereby enhancing the romance writing profession.

 Violations of the Code of Ethics may result in punishments imposed under the Disciplinary Procedures of Robert’s Rules, which provides "due process" to RWA members and protects the integrity and ensures the efficacy of the Code of Ethics.